AlexsLemonade/refinebio-examples/CONTRIBUTING.md

 After you've prepared the new or altered material for this repository, you can file a pull request to the `staging` branch (the default branch for this repository).
 The `staging` branch does not feed into the published, user-facing material so you can feel free to make your pull requests as iterative and incremental as it is useful.
-Use `squash and merge` for these merges.
+Use `squash and merge` when merging these pull requests into `staging` after approval.
 `squash and merge` will be helpful for us if we need to "cherry pick" commits if particular project or example is not yet ready for user-facing but other material is.

-Previews for `staging` branch should be review using html preview.
+After merging a pull request into `staging`, check that all the changes are correct by reviewing the newly generated pages using html preview.
 Go here and navigate to the pertinent pages that you've changed.
 `http://htmlpreview.github.io/?https://github.com/AlexsLemonade/refinebio-examples/gh-pages-stages/01-getting-started/getting-started.html`
+You may also want to spot-check other pages to be sure that there have not been inadvertent or unexpected  changes introduced.

 #### Make it live: staged changes merged to master